 Because of die-to-die variation in VDL and die-to-die and within-die variations in the converging paths, without an appropriate calibration, we may misestimate pulse-width distribution.
-Let us show how the pulse-width distribution may vary depend-
+Let us show how the pulse-width distribution may vary depending on calibration approaches.